jjst/jjst.github.io/content/rc-return-statement.md

 hardware]({filename}/building-a-photobooth.md) or [organising group pomodoros]({filename}/group-pomodoros.md).
-Or that time Justin organised *non-technical* lightning talks were everyone could present on a topic they were passionate about as long as it *wasn't* programming—and people talked about bird watching, genetics, how to cook the perfect tortilla, typography, or even how to flirt.
+Or that time Justin organised *non-technical* lightning talks were everyone could present on a topic they were passionate about as long as it *wasn't* programming—and people talked about bird watching, genetics, how to cook the perfect tortilla, typography, or even how to flirt!

 Being immersed in an environment where everyone around you is having fun building and learning things is an incredible motivational boost.
 On top of that, RC is one of the few places in the tech community where negativity and toxicity are